thisrod/pyfield/README.md

 The current version of the library assumes that the quantity being sampled is an array, which is invariant as the coordinates change underneath it.
 Future versions might understand how the components of vectors and tensors should transform in different coordinate systems.

+The library code is a draft.
+Many user actions that ought to generate a meaningful exception instead cause an assertion to fail, and sometimes that assertion has a comment "n.y.i.", meaning not yet implemented.
+However, this document should describe exactly what the user is allowed to do, and what the library should do in response, and the code should either do that or fail deliberately.
+Please report exceptions to that.

 Grids
 ---